amberbaack/talent-frameworks-marketing/readme.md

 The sample `index.html` uses [Bootstrap](http://getbootstrap.com/)/[Bootswatch](http://http://bootswatch.com/) as styling.

 You are free to build your own HTML.
-Simply ensure that the search textbox has `id=search` and the location of search results has `searchResults`.
+Simply ensure that the search textbox has `id='search'` and the location of search results has `id='searchResults'`.